Bit-Apps-Pro/file-manager/readme.txt

 = I can not upload larger files then *MB =

 You can upload any size of file.
-Library file manager plugin uploads files in chunks.
+Bit file manager plugin uploads files in chunks.
 So a very large file can be easily uploaded & downloaded.

 = Can I preview .psd and document files? =